 For example, the lifetime of a tweet on Twitter is about 18 minutes.
 Therefore, you would need to tweet more often to reach your audience.

 Now before you see a standard social media posting schedule keep a few things in mind:

 - You only need to focus on the channels you’re active on

 - If posting that often seems overwhelming start small, you need to walk before you can run

 This is what a generic social media posting schedule might look like if you’re having trouble getting started:

-Figuring out your posting frequency is important but posting a social media message just because you feel like you need to in order to stick to your posting schedule could do more harm than good.
+Figuring out your posting frequency is important but posting a social media message just because you feel like you need to, to stick to your posting schedule could do more harm than good.

 - What are you posting?
 Is this right for the channel?